bioinformatics-core-shared-training/cruk-summer-school-2017/description.md

 # Venue
-- Craik-Marshall room, Department of Genetics
+- Craik-Marshall room, Department of Genetics, University of Cambridge

 # Accommodation
 If required, free bed and breakfast accommodation wll be provided for attendees in Downing College - close to the course's location.
 Please let us know on the registration form if you need accommodation and when you plan to check-in and check-out.
 Please note that the course ends at 13:30 on Friday 28 July and accommodation is not provided for Friday night.